Close

 Eating small amounts of seaweed may fetch you many essential nutrients.
 Some of the benefits may include:

-• Seaweeds are a rich of omega 3 fatty acids; it may help in better development of the foetal brain.
+• Seaweed is a rich source of Omega-3 fatty acids; it may help in the better development of the foetal brain.

 • It is rich in fibre and thus may help in keeping digestion troubles and constipation at bay during pregnancy.